chidg/django-allauth/docs/advanced.rst

 What is provided is the following:

-- The protocol to be used for generating links (e.g. password forgotten) for e-mails is configurable by means of the ``ACCOUNT_DEFAULT_HTTP_PROTOCOL`` setting.
+- The protocol to be used for generating links (e.g. password forgotten) for emails is configurable by means of the ``ACCOUNT_DEFAULT_HTTP_PROTOCOL`` setting.

 - Automatically switching to HTTPS is built-in for OAuth providers